FindChimneySweepers logoFindChimneySweepers

 Document what you observe with photos.
 This gives you independent evidence to compare against any operator's findings.

 Understanding the mechanism of a chimney fire helps make the case for prevention.
-A Stage 3 chimney fire is not a distant theoretical risk — it is the failure mode that causes the 22,000 annual US residential chimney fires.
+A 3rd stage chimney fire is not a distant theoretical risk — it is the failure mode that causes the 22,000 annual US residential chimney fires.

 Ignition